RIT-Software-Engineering/RIT-SE-Senior-Project/README.md

 `html-entities`: is used for the same thing as `he`.

 `prop-types`: a tool used for validating the data types of properties.
+It's used inside of the component CustomItemDetail which overwrites the default item detail from react-keyed-file-browser.
+It's also used inside of ParsedInnerHtml which takes a string containing HTML data among other parameters as properties and outputs a JSX \<div\> containing the HTML data injected with the parameters.